praveenmunagapati/pythonProject/README.md

-# python class fpr diploma 3 years
+# python class for diploma 3 years